+Figure 6.
+The vacuum-system design of the combined XRF/XPS surface-analysis system.

-The combined XRF/XPS surface analysis system is showed in Figure 4.
-The system is mainly composed of 2 chambers: The load-lock chamber and the UHV analysis chamber.
-The Si-sphere is placed in the loadlock chamber and transferred into the UHV-analysis chamber to carry out the surface layer measurement.
-The incident radiation of the characteristic Al Kα fluorescence line is 1486.6 eV with the energy resolution ΔE of 250 meV by quartz crystal in Rowland geometry.
-The geometry between the incident radiation and the photoelectron detection channel (electron spectrometer) is fixed at the magic angle of 54.7° with the pass energy of 80 eV for spectrum survey and 40 eV for detailed scans of each elements.
-The Bruker SDD (silicon drift detector) fluorescence detector with a windowless detecting area of 30 mm² is set up with respect to the incident radiation at angles of 45 ° out of plane and 15 ° in plane.
-The key component of this analysis system is the UHV 5-axis manipulator to investigate the full Si sphere surface in different geometries inside the UHV-analysis chamber (Figure 5).
-For the 5-axis manipulator, 2 of the axes are linear motors moving along the vertical (axis ②) and horizontal (axis ④) directions with the step resolution of 0.000061 mm and 0.0001 mm respectively to adjust the position of the Si-sphere to the center of the chamber.
+The combined XRF/XPS surface-analysis system is shown in Figure 4.
+The system is mainly composed of two chambers, the load-lock chamber and the UHV-analysis chamber.
+The Si sphere is placed in the load-lock chamber and transferred into the UHV-analysis chamber for the surface-layer measurement.
+The incident radiation of the characteristic Al Kα fluorescence line is 1486.6 eV with an energy resolution of ΔE of 250 meV by quartz crystal using Rowland geometry.
+The geometry between the incident radiation and the photoelectron detection channel (electron spectrometer) is fixed at the magic angle of 54.7°, with a pass energy of 80 eV for the spectrum survey and 40 eV for the detailed scan of each element.
+A Bruker SDD (silicon drift detector) fluorescence detector with a windowless detecting area of 30 mm² is set up with respect to the incident radiation at angles of 45 ° out of plane and 15 ° in plane.
+The key component of this analysis system is the UHV five-axis manipulator to investigate the full Si-sphere surface in different geometries inside the UHV-analysis chamber (Figure 5).
+For the five-axis manipulator, two of the axes are linear motors moving along the vertical (axis ②) and horizontal (axis ④) axes with a step resolution of 0.000061 mm and 0.0001 mm, respectively, to adjust the position of the Si sphere to the centre of the chamber.
 The other three axes are composed of rotating motors.
-The motor at the lowest (axis ⑤)is to rotate around the center of the UHV analysis chamber with the step resolution of 0.0001 ° to change the angle of incidence on the Si-sphere.
-The upper two motors rotate around with center of the Si-sphere to measure the element distribution on the Si-sphere.
-The step resolutions of horizontal axis ① and vertical axis ③ are 0.00014 ° and 0.0001° respectively.
+The motor at the lowest axis (axis ⑤) rotates around the centre of the UHV-analysis chamber with a step resolution of 0.0001 ° to change the angle of incidence on the Si sphere.
+The upper two motors rotate around the centre of the Si sphere to measure element distribution.
+The step resolutions of horizontal axis ① and vertical axis ③ are 0.00014 ° and 0.0001 °, respectively.